 In addition to the hands-on mentoring, you’ll also be required to write detailed reports as you go along, which will be used by the local authority.
 You might need to problem-solve by drawing on your own creativity and personal skills to support the parent and child in the best way for them.

-If you’re interested in parent and child fostering, you will need experience of previous fostering or of supporting a young mother, father or parents with high needs who are caring for their own child.
+If you’re interested in parent and child fostering, you will need experience of previous fostering or of supporting a young mother, father or parents who have high needs and are caring for their own child.

 If you think this type of fostering would suit you, please enquire now.